MPCP Ecosystem

 - Identity system — the policy authority can be a

 did:webdomain, adid:key, an XRPL account, or any verifiable key.
-Enterprises use their IAM system; crypto wallets use their existing keys. - Settlement rail — XRPL, EVM, Stripe, bank transfer, any payment system can be used.
-MPCP governs authorization, not settlement mechanics.
+Enterprises use their IAM system; crypto wallets use their existing keys. - Settlement rail — v1.0 uses XRPL + RLUSD via the Trust Gateway.
+The authorization model is designed to be extensible to other rails in future profiles.

 - Deployment topology — the policy authority can be a standalone service, embedded in an agent platform, or part of a wallet provider backend.